CrowdDynamicsLab/StyleInfusion/README.md

-# Style Infusion Repository
+# Style Infusion

+This repository contains the training and testing codes for Audience-Centric Natural Language Generation via Style Infusion, which aims to infuse audience-centric styles (e.g. persuasion, memorability, etc.) into pretrained language generation models.

+If this code helps you in your research, please cite the following publication (BibTeX at the bottom of the README):

+> Moorjani, Samraj, et al. "Audience-Centric Natural Language Generation via Style Infusion."
+Findings of the Association for Computational Linguistics: EMNLP.
+ACL, 2022.

 ![Style Infusion Architecture](./data/Architecture.png)

-This is the source code for our EMNLP submissions.
+This is the source code for our Style Infusion framework.
 Within this repository are 5 sub-folders:
 1. `bayesian_correlations`: this sub-repo is responsible for computing the correlations between a style and linguistic features.
 2. `data_feature_extraction`: this sub-repo is responsible for extracting the linguistic features from given text
 3. `style_classifier`: this sub-repo is responsible for training the discriminator and